C4T4P1LL4/Digital-Alchemical-Grimoire/README.md

-[Stephen Hoeller on Jung](https://youtu.be/QzoqTQx-lyw) | Independent upload of some lectures by Stephen Hoeller [Stephen Hoeller on Paracelsus](https://youtu.be/SKy_55pOONU) | Find more lectures at the Ecclesia Gnostica Channel [William Meaders Esoteric Astrology](https://youtu.be/OLhw9ndeEH8) | put on by the Theosophical Society [Rectifying Tinctures and Essences](https://www.youtube.com/watch?v=x9nMaoVV9xk&t=33s) | a Phoenix Aurelius live show on Alchemi-Culture
+[Stephen Hoeller on Jung](https://youtu.be/QzoqTQx-lyw) | Independent upload of some lectures by Stephen Hoeller [Stephen Hoeller on Paracelsus](https://youtu.be/SKy_55pOONU) | Find more lectures at the Ecclesia Gnostica Channel [William Meaders Esoteric Astrology](https://youtu.be/OLhw9ndeEH8) | put on by the Theosophical Society [Rectifying Tinctures and Essences](https://www.youtube.com/watch?v=x9nMaoVV9xk&t=33s) | a Phoenix Aurelius live lab on Alchemi-Culture
 [Intro to Alchemy (FIA Lecture)](https://youtu.be/DgP983eCRfM) | Esoterica is a Youtube Channel about Western Esotericism.
 This is one video about alchemy.
 [Science of Magic Documentary](https://youtu.be/iMmgiVfxaEI) | In Search of History Documentary on Alchemy [The Golden Rain Experiment](https://youtu.be/mzsdORUPk48) | Scientific study of Golden Rain Experiment